-The Computer Science department supports four programs of study:
+The computer science department supports these programs of study:

 - Bachelor of Arts in Computer Science